microsoft/microcode/docs/develop.md

 ## Creating artwork

 To preview all artwork, click on the `art` icon at the bottom right of the local editor (and wait...).
-Use `save all` to download all artwork on the `images/generated` folder.
+Use `save` to download all artwork on the `images/generated` folder.

 If you want to create/edit new sprites, you should import this web site into https://arcade.makecode.com, using the following directions: